apoelstra/rust-jsonrpc/README.md

 ## Serde Support

-This includes a pair of macros to enable serialization/deserialization of structures without using stable or nightly.
+This includes a of macro to enable serialization/deserialization of structures without using stable or nightly.
 They can be used as follows:
 ```rust
 #[macro_use] extern crate jsonrpc;